 Dipping live plants in mild Alum solution

-- First, take a basket that enough to dip your plants (2, 3 gallons Volume)
+- First, take a basket that is enough to dip your plants (2, 3 gallons Volume)

 - Then, add a measured volume of warm water